xenses/PyStar.org-Badge-Expansion/README.md

 When you enter a protected username the system is returning a lot of Very Bad(tm) sounding terms and a 404, which if you know your http codes, you know that means 'file not found'.
 There is also talk of an exception and IOErrors, OH MY!
 This is scary, let's not scare our users, let's give them some human readable feedback when they enter a non-public username.

 5) You'll need to know about Try/Catch, and what they are in general.
 These are blocks of code that **try** something and if it works, the function moves forward.
 However, if there is an exception, we want to **catch** it and do something which doesn't involve puking the exception to the end user.
 Let's start [here.][4]
+This is pretty simple, we want to try and see if we get back a JSON object from the call to search_user, if we do, we want to call the print_tweets function and go about our business.
+However, if we get an IOError (remember seeing that above?) then we want to print what just happened, so that the user can read what's going on and know the state of the system.
+I used "That user's account is either private or does not exist.
+Please enter a valid account."

+So, what do we want to do if there are no search results for our term?
+We want to check if we get results back.
+If we don't, then we need to print something for the user to know that no results were found and to please retry.

 [1]: https://dev.twitter.com/docs/api/1/get/search "twitter's search API"
 [2]: https://dev.twitter.com/docs/api/1/get/statuses/user_timeline "API"